alexladda/instance-content/projects/__archive.md

-# pages archive

-this is a sample description for the projects archive page
+# This is the actual project

+*Part of it anyways.
+Read [Architecture](/architecture) for an overview.*

+Some little projects are here: